 An annual fee for the collection and handling of rubbish, garbage, ashes, and source-separated materials shall be established on all households and apartment buildings with eight apartments or fewer in the City, and said fee shall be paid by the property owner.
 The fee shall be assessed at an amount the Mayor and City Council deem appropriate to cover all of the fixed costs of such collection.
 The City shall make this system self-sufficient, utilizing an enterprise fund established under MGL c.
 44, § 53F 1/2.

-The annual fee for the collection and handling of rubbish, garbage, ashes and source-separated materials is set at $200 per apartment unit per building, effective July 1, 2013.
 The City of Gardner trash bag fee is set at $3.50 per bag.
 Every collection day as of October 1, 2010, each single-family household, or single-family apartment unit in a building with eight apartments or fewer, may place a single approved rubbish container, with a tight-fitting cover securely in place, out for collection.
 Said rubbish container must be clearly labeled with the unit identification and identifying City logo.
 Any additional rubbish that does not fit within said container must be placed in a valid City of Gardner trash bag.